 Having said that, when Rogue Nation is on form, it’s one of the best of the bunch so far.
 Everything that happens in Morocco is top-notch action material.
 Groundbreaking?
 Not so much.
 But McQuarrie has you in sturdy hands and delivers what he needs to.
 Similarly, the near-wordless opera sequence early on is superbly choreographed.
 You know where everybody is, you know the stakes, and the musical accompaniment adds almost comic gravitas while simultaneously setting the pace for the editing.
 It’s a treat.
 And overall, Simon Pegg’s grating comedy sidekick Benji (played and treated by all like the loveable pet that keeps shitting on the carpet) isn’t quite the grind on the film he could’ve been.

-This installment then lands comfortably in the middle of the M:I quality roster.
-It’s not the eye, ear and intelligence baiting shitfest of John Woo’s second installment.
-But neither does it quite hit the series highs of De Palma’s opening salvo or Abrams’ third installment which, let’s face it, was stolen wholesale by Philip Seymour Hoffman.
+This instalment then lands comfortably in the middle of the M:I quality roster.
+It’s not the eye, ear and intelligence baiting shitfest of John Woo’s second chapter.
+But neither does it quite hit the series highs of De Palma’s opening salvo or Abrams’ third flick which, let’s face it, was stolen wholesale by Philip Seymour Hoffman.
 No, Rogue Nation seems happy enough as the kinda good one which will be remembered as “the one with the plane” or “the one with the big washing machine computer room” or, less likely, “the one where Ving Rhames’ character manages to lose someone sitting right in front of him” (seriously Ving, have a word next time; you’re being short-changed).

 Oh, and not for nothing, if Ethan Hunt ever needs to interrogate anyone again, all he needs to do is make them sit for two hours and fifteen minutes in row D of Screen 1 at the Odeon in Exeter.
 Jesus fucking Christ.